marirs/capa-rs/README.md

 Test it online: https://www.analyze.rs/

 capa detects capabilities in executable files.
 You run it against a PE, ELF, or shellcode file and it tells you what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.
+It also performs a binary security check to see if the binary is compiled with security features enabled.

 It is a port from https://github.com/mandiant/capa without IDA plugins, etc. Its just a capa library that gives out capability information.
 The Library itself can be used in other applications.
 The rules are available here: `https://github.com/mandiant/capa-rules`